-Historically, the challenge for introverts has been the inundation of careers that are advantageous to extroverts.
+Historically, the challenge for introverts has been the inundation of careers advantageous to extroverts.

-All too often, corporate training is about getting largely uncooperative employees to work together.
+Corporate training is often about getting largely uncooperative employees to work together.

 The advent of Covid-19 has redefined what team effort means.
-And it no longer means occupying the same space at the same time, agreeably.
+And it no longer means occupying the same space simultaneously, agreeably.

 In reality, life rests on trade-offs.
 For every upside, there is a downside.